 As you collect your materials, be careful to distinguish between skepticism and denial.
 When scientists, historians, or other researchers present strong evidence (evidence based on the scientific method) and conclude that a claim is either true or without merit, some people, without offering new evidence, continue to express what they call “skepticism.”
 These people are “deniers” rather than skeptics.
 Among these people are those who deny the holocaust, or the 1968 moon landing, or climate change.
 Deniers may call themselves “skeptics,” but they are misusing that label.
 Science is not based on absolute truths, and deniers are likely to manipulate this lack of absolute proof as evidence to support what they prefer to believe is true.

-Paste the link to your Flipboard magazine into the discussion I have created for you on Schoology and identify the claim you are hoping to investigate.
-If you are hoping to work with a partner, please paste one link as a reply to the other, and write “partners” next to your link.
+Paste the link to your Flipboard magazine into the Google doc I have created for you on Schoology and identify the claim you are hoping to investigate along with the name(s) of your partner(s).

-Step 5: Once I have checked in your Flipboard magazine and comments, I will officially assign your research claims.
+Step 5: Once I have checked in your Flipboard magazine and comments, I will officially assign your research claims by adding my initials to our shared Google doc.
 At this point you can begin adding credulous articles and videos to your Flipboard magazine.
 (These are the posts and videos created by people who believe the claim is true.)
 In the pages of these articles, you will find and collect the evidence you will analyze for weaknesses.
 If you are working with a partner, make sure that you collect DIFFERENT credulous videos and articles.